chipsalliance/Cores-VeeR-EL2/docs/source/3-error-protection.md

 :::

-## 3.2 Selecting The Proper Error Protection Level
+## 3.2 Selecting the Proper Error Protection Level

 Choosing a protection level that is too weak might lead to loss of data or silent data corrupted, choosing a level that is too strong incurs additional chip die area (i.e., cost) and power dissipation.
 Supporting multiple protection schemes for the same design increases the design and verification effort.